MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 ## 3.5.
 Layout Design Practices - General

 1. Use 50 Ohm grounded coplanar transmission lines to connect distant RF components.
-Online impedance calculators can be used to get the necessary trace width or see below the typical values for 50 Ohm grounded coplanar lines.
+Online impedance calculators can be used to get the necessary trace width and gap tp ground copper,  as figure below shows the typical values for 50 Ohm grounded coplanar lines.

 <p align="center">
   <img src="files/Layout-Design-Guide/coplanar2.png">